jakewalter/earthquake_location/README.md

-# Hands on summer discussion group and class exercise for earthquake location
+# Hands-on summer discussion group and class exercise for earthquake location

 You are expected to complete the task (Reading/assignment completed) by the start of the date of the discussion